WNYM

 WNYM (970 AM) – branded "AM 970 The Answer" – is a commercial radio station licensed to Hackensack, New Jersey, and serving the New York metropolitan area.
 The station is owned by Salem Media Group and programs a conservative talk radio format.
 Its studios are shared with co-owned WMCA (570 AM) on Broadway in Lower Manhattan.

-By day, WNYM is powered at 50,000 watts, the maximum for U.S. AM stations.
-But at night, to avoid interference to other stations, WNYM reduces power to 5,000 watts.
+By day, WNYM is powered at 50,000 watts, the maximum for U.S. AM stations, at night, to avoid interference to other stations, WNYM reduces power to 5,000 watts.
 It uses a directional antenna with a three-tower array.
-The transmitter is on Commerce Way in Hackensack, near New Jersey Route 4 and the Hackensack River.
+Its transmitter is on Commerce Way in Hackensack, near New Jersey Route 4 and the Hackensack River.

 Programming

-WNYM airs most of the general-market slate of the Salem Radio Network, including Mike Gallagher, Dennis Prager, Sebastian Gorka, Eric Metaxas, Hugh Hewitt and Brandon Tatum.
+WNYM airs a mix of local and nationally syndicated conservative talk shows.
 Former Saturday Night Live cast member Joe Piscopo hosts WNYM's local morning drive time show.
-Most hours begin with an update from Townhall Radio News.
+In afternoons, John Catsimatidis and Rita Cosby are heard, with Kevin McCullough on for an hour each evening.
+The rest of the weekday schedule is from the Salem Radio Network: Mike Gallagher, Hugh Hewitt, Charlie Kirk, Chris Stigall, Larry Elder and Eric Metaxas.

-The station is the New York City-area network affiliate of Syracuse University football and men's basketball broadcasts, produced by Learfield.
-WNYM has also carried New York Islanders broadcasts, produced by Hofstra University-owned WRHU in Hempstead, New York.
-These are games which could not air over the Islanders' primary New York City radio affiliate, WEPN-AM-FM due to scheduling conflicts.
-The station previously shared New York City radio rights to the Islanders with WFAN-AM-FM during the 2016-17 and 2017-18 seasons.
+The station is the New York City-area network affiliate for Syracuse University football and men's basketball broadcasts, produced by Learfield.

-WNYM was formerly the flagship station of Seton Hall University men's basketball, and shared coverage of St. John's University men's basketball with WMCA; both teams have moved their radio broadcasts to streaming.
-WNYM has also aired ESPN Radio-produced NFL football and MLB baseball games that, due to programming conflicts, are unable to be broadcast by WEPN-FM, the local ESPN Radio outlet.
+In the past, WNYM also carried New York Islanders broadcasts, produced by Hofstra University-owned WRHU in Hempstead, New York.
+WNYM was formerly the flagship station of Seton Hall University men's basketball, and shared coverage of St. John's University men's basketball with 570 WMCA; both teams have since moved their radio broadcasts to streaming.
+WNYM has also aired ESPN Radio-produced NFL football and MLB baseball games that, due to programming conflicts, could not be broadcast on the local ESPN stations, WEPN 1050 AM and WEPN-FM 98.7.